Mohammed-altahir/Google-Address-Webscrapper/README.md

 ALSO DON'T FORGET THE WEBDIRVER , PUT IN THE ROOT DIRECTORY OF THIS PROJECT I tried chrome and Microsoft Egde webdrivers and they are working fine

-REMEBER TO CHECH THE VERSION OF YOUR BROWESER BEFORE DOWNLOADING THE WEBDRIVER
+REMEBER TO CHECK THE VERSION OF YOUR BROWESER BEFORE DOWNLOADING THE WEBDRIVER